Redwood End Table

 Project Challenges and Lessons Learned:

-I thought redwood slabs (being softer) would be easier to work with then the hardwoods I had done thus far - I was completely wrong.
-So much went wrong with this project, it's a miracle it came out the way it did.
+I initially thought working on a redwood slab would be easy compared to the hardwoods I had done thus far - I was completely wrong.
+So much went wrong with this project that it is a miracle it worked out in the end.
 So why is redwood difficult to work with?
 From my first and only experience so far, I would say there are at least 3 reasons:

-(1) This slab was destined for trouble right from the beginning.
-I went on a hunt for a walnut cookie and came across a slab shop in Halfmoon Bay, CA. The owner gave me a screaming deal: 40% off the walnut plus 2 redwood cookies thrown in there for free - sold!
-I took it all home and patiently let them air dry, closely monitoring them with my moisture meter.
-This is where the first problem starts.
-I purchased the slabs near the end of summer and left them in the garage.
-Shortly thereafter a heatwave hit our area and turned the garage into an oven.
-All of that water baked out of the wood rapidly and caused enough internal stress to crack the slab in 3 separate areas.
-The porous nature of redwood also made the finishing process more difficult as the oil did not want to consistently absorb.
-It took me 2 finishing tries to get it right.
+1. Porous Grain: Redwood has a very porous grain that acts like a sponge, causing both water and oil to penetrate deeply and unevenly.
+This slab was destined for trouble right from the start.
+I was hunting for a walnut cookie and came across a slab shop in Halfmoon Bay, CA. The owner gave me a great deal: 40% off the walnut plus 2 redwood cookies thrown in there for free - sold!
+I took it all home and patiently let them air dry, closely monitoring with my moisture meter.
+The redwood slabs were saturated with water.
+A heatwave hit our area shortly after I left the slabs in the garage at the end of summer, turning the garage into an oven.
+The rapid water evaporation caused enough internal stress to crack the slab in three separate areas.
+The porous nature of redwood also made the finishing process difficult as the oil absorbed inconsistently.
+It took me two attempts to get the finish right.

-(2) This makes sanding particularly difficult.
+2. Inconsistent Hardness: Redwood is generally soft but can contain substantially harder knots.
+This difference in hardness can make sanding particularly difficult.
 The softwood areas are really soft, and the knots are really hard.
 Even a second or two of extra sanding in a particular area can cause dips and unevenness.
-The softness is also not very structural.
-This proved to make the leg hardware attachment difficult and I ended up needing to use pressfit standoffs with internal threading instead of the normal externally threaded inserts that just chewed up the wood.
+The softness also affects the structural integrity, complicating the attachment of leg hardware.
+I ended up needing to use internally threaded standoffs pressed into a hole with adhesive rather than externally threaded inserts that just tended to chew up the wood.

-(3) This is the stuff that redwood naturally produces to resist fungus and termites.
-It forms a spotty or blotchy black pattern throughout the wood that can't be completely sanded away (because it's penetrated throughout the wood) and can look like mold.
-If you do a good job sanding, cleaning, and finishing the slab it comes out alright, but your best bet is to start with a cut that doesn't have as much of this build up.
+3. Tannic acid: Redwood naturally produces tannic acid to resist fungus and termites, leading to spotty or blotchy black patterns that resemble mold and can not be fully sanded away.
+If you do a good job sanding, cleaning, and finishing the slab it comes out alright, but your best bet is to start with a cut that doesn't have as much built up.
 Besides bleaching your wood (which will affect the surrounding red color) I do not have a solution for this yet.

-With all this said, I have another redwood cookie in the garage (also cracked...) waiting to be made into something.
-I'm exciting to take what I learned from round 1 and apply it to the next one.
+Despite these challenges, I have another redwood cookie in the garage (also cracked...) waiting to be made into something.
+I am excited to apply what I learned from this project to the next one.